Tolureis/CMPE-460-Deep-Learning/README.md

 # CMPE-460-Deep-Learning
-CMPE 460 Deep Learning Course
+CMPE 460 Deep Learning University Lesson
+These Notebooks has taken from https://github.com/udlbook/udlbook/tree/main/Notebooks and completed for this lesson